 Georgia’s renowned peach trees, fried pickles, porch-side storytellers, and mineral-rich red soil make it a standout vacation destination.
 Add to that its lasting literary heritage and your trip will create memories unlike anywhere else you have traveled.

-While Atlanta offers many literary landmarks, such as the Margaret Mitchell House, the King Center, and the Carter Center, historic Savannah is equally worth a visit for book lovers, as are the stops we selected in-between.
+While Atlanta offers many literary landmarks, such as the Margaret Mitchell House, the King Center, and the Carter Center, historic Savannah is the home of a popular literary festival and where our literary trail begins, ending in Plains.

 Click any link below for author and place information.